NexiusTailer/Nex-AC/README.md

 > * Returns `1 (true)` if the function executed successfully or `0 (false)` if the player is not connected

 #### AntiCheatGetPos(playerid, &Float:x, &Float:y, &Float:z)
-> Use to get the position of a player
+> Use to get the position of a player (according to anticheat data)
 > * `playerid` - The ID of the player to get the position of
 > * `&Float:x` - A variable to store the x coordinate in, passed by reference
 > * `&Float:y` - A variable to store the y coordinate in, passed by reference